csci5117s23/project-2-the-runtime-terrors/README.md

 relied on external code, expertise, or anything else, please disclose that here:**

 * The pushBackend folder is a separate backend that handles our push notification system.
-Dependencies for this include web-push, dotenv, node-cron, and node-fetch
+Dependencies for this include web-push, dotenv, node-cron, and node-fetch.

-...